bergsans/archaize-js/text/5_the_abstract_syntax_tree.md

 # The Abstract Syntax Tree

-In this project, the real work begins *after* the Abstract Syntax Tree, AST, since I use [Esprima](https://www.npmjs.com/package/esprima) for this.
-Let's begin by explaing what comes before an AST.
+In this project, the real work begins *after* - or rather *with* the Abstract Syntax Tree, AST, since Archaize JS make use of [Esprima](https://www.npmjs.com/package/esprima).
+Let's begin by explaining what comes before an AST.

 Any compiler or transpiler starts out with streams of characters.
 The streams of characters constitute the program code.